Runaway Train (film): Plot

 Oscar "Manny" Manheim is a bank robber and hero to the convicts of Alaska's Stonehaven Maximum Security Prison.
 After two previous escape attempts, Manny is put in solitary confinement for three years.
-A court order compels Associate Warden Ranken to release him from solitary.
-Planning a third breakout, Manny is forced to advance his plan to mid-winter after he is stabbed in the hand.
+A court order compels the cruel Warden Ranken to release him from solitary.
+Planning a third breakout, Manny is forced to move his plan to midwinter after he is stabbed in the hand.
 Manny recruits young prisoner Buck McGeehy to help in the plan.
-After escaping from the prison via a sewer tunnel that opens near a freezing river, and a cross-country hike, the two arrive at a switchyard.
-After stealing railroad clothing, they board a train, consisting only of four locomotives.
+The two men escape through a sewer tunnel and hike to a switchyard.
+They steal railroad clothing and board a train consisting only of four locomotives.

-The elderly railroad engineer, Al, has a fatal heart attack after starting the train and falls off the lead locomotive.
-He applies the brakes, but the locomotives overpower them, resulting in the brake shoes burning off.
+The elderly railroad engineer, Al, has a heart attack after starting the train.
+He attempts to stop it by pulling the conductor's valve before falling dead from the locomotive, but his application of the brakes disables the dead man's switch without cutting the throttle, so the locomotives burn through the brake shoes and keep going.
+(Note: Though the control inputs shown on screen would be unlikely to cause this scenario, it was inspired by a similar real-life incident.)
 As the unmanned train accelerates, dispatchers Dave Prince and Frank Barstow are alerted to the situation.
 Barstow allows the train to reach the mainline while trying to keep the tracks farther down the line clear.
-The runaway smashes the rear flatbed and caboose of another train pulling onto a siding.
-The collision damages the cab of the lead locomotive and jams the front door of the second engine, an older EMD F-unit, or "'A' Unit".
+The runaway smashes the rear flatbed and caboose of a freight train referred to as Eastbound #12 pulling onto a siding.
+The collision damages the cab of the lead locomotive and jams the front door of the second engine, an older EMD F-unit.
 Barstow's superior Eddie McDonald orders him to derail the train.

 The train's horn then blows, alerting the authorities (and the two fugitives) that someone else is aboard the train.
 Barstow has the maintainer cancel the derailment.
 Ranken concludes his two escaped convicts are fleeing by rail.
-Meanwhile, the fugitives are discovered by Sara, a locomotive hostler who explains she sounded the horn and the train is out of control.
-As jumping off the train at its current speed would be suicide, the only possible way to stop it would be to climb forward onto the lead engine and press its kill switch, a difficult feat due to the 'A' Unit's jammed front door and its obsolete rounded streamlined designs having no outside catwalk, unlike the first, third, and fourth locomotives.
-They shut down the third and fourth locomotives by disconnecting the multi-unit cables.
+Meanwhile, the fugitives are discovered by Sara, a locomotive hostler who explains that she sounded the horn and the train is out of control.
+The train is going too fast for them to jump and can only be stopped from the lead engine, but the streamlined body of the second engine means that its now-unusable front door is the only way to reach the lead engine.
+They manage to slow the train by disconnecting the multi-unit cables between the second and third engine, shutting down the rear two locomotives.